csswizardry/csswizardry.github.com/_posts/2017-03-16-configuring-git-and-vim.md

 - - -

-Regardless of which editor you use, it’s worth knowing that you can tie and Git together a little more closely.
+Regardless of which editor you use, it’s worth knowing that you can tie it and Git together a little more closely.
 This should, if nothing else, make you more comfortable, if not more productive.

 [^1]: I’d really recommend [this article](https://chris.beams.io/posts/git-commit/) if you want to read more about good commit message formatting.